 Receive personalized recommendations

-You might have heard a marketing strategy “cross-selling” which sells additional products or services to an existing customer.
+You might have heard of a marketing strategy “cross-selling” which sells additional products or services to an existing customer.

 PWA encourages customers to buy more with customized recommendations based on the shoppers’ cart and purchase history.